kymotz/oplog/README.md

 ### Preface

 See `oplog-example` module.
-This is a guide project, and you can learn some best practices through it.
+This is a guide, and you can learn some best practices through it.

 Start the application, then click url `http://localhost:8080/swagger-ui/index.html`  visit swagger and try the function。